-Canberra Legalizes Recreational Marijuana
+Australia Legalizes Recreational Marijuana in Canberra

 Canberra became the first jurisdiction in Australia to legalize the cultivation, possession, and use of recreational marijuana following a landmark vote.
 The Australian Capital Territory Legislative Assembly on Wednesday passed a law to regulate the consumption and possession of marijuana.
 Medical marijuana has been available in Australia to patients with doctors’ prescriptions since 2017.